KDE/digikam-doc/maintenance_tools/maintenance_faces.rst

 .. important::

-   To run properly, the process needs the deep-learning model to download at the first run of digiKam.
+   To run properly, the process needs the deep-learning models to download at the first run of digiKam.
 See :ref:`the Quick Start section <quick_start>` for details.